Lactuca sativa 'Buttercrunch'

 Buttercrunch Lettuce

-Lactuca sativa 'Buttercrunch' is Buttercrunch lettuce, a compact cool-season annual forming a loose rosette head 6-8 inches (15-20 cm) tall and wide.
+Lactuca sativa 'Buttercrunch' is a compact cool-season annual in the daisy family (Asteraceae) forming a loose rosette head 6-8 inches (15-20 cm) tall and wide.
 Thick buttery-textured medium green outer leaves transition to pale yellow-green inner leaves.
-A butterhead (bibb) type with a mild sweet flavor.
-In the daisy family (Asteraceae).
-The 1963 All-America Selections (AAS) winner — one of the most widely grown butterhead cultivars.
-Cool-season crop: bolts (sends up a bitter flower stalk) when temperatures exceed 75°F (24°C) for extended periods.
+The cultivar is a butterhead (bibb) type with a mild sweet flavor and was introduced in 1963 as an All-America Selections (AAS) winner, and has since held a stable place among the more widely grown butterhead cultivars in North American home vegetable gardens.
+Cool-season crop: plants bolt (send up a bitter flower stalk) when temperatures exceed 75°F (24°C) for extended periods.
 Sow in early spring (2-4 weeks before last frost) and again in late summer for a fall harvest.
 Tolerates light frost to 28°F (-2°C).
 Harvest the entire head at 55-65 days, or use cut-and-come-again on outer leaves starting at 30-35 days.
-The genus name Lactuca (Latin: milk) references the milky latex sap from cut stems.
+The genus name Lactuca (Latin: milk) references the milky latex sap that exudes from cut stems.
 Slugs, aphids, and rabbits are the primary pests.
 Direct-sow or start indoors 4 weeks early.
 Not deer-resistant.
 Non-toxic (edible crop).
 Full sun to partial shade.
 Annual.
 Growth rate is fast.

 Native Range

-Cultivar developed in the US (AAS 1963).
-The species L. sativa is domesticated from L. serriola, native to the Mediterranean and western Asia.Suggested Uses
+Cultivar developed in the United States and introduced in 1963 as an All-America Selections (AAS) winner.
+The species L. sativa is domesticated from L. serriola (prickly lettuce), native to the Mediterranean and western Asia.Suggested Uses

 Appearance